Green-Software-Foundation/if/docs/Model Pipeline.md

 ```

-### `tdp`
+### `thermal-design-power`

-Takes as input details about a physical processor, does a lookup against a [database](https://www.intel.com/content/www/us/en/products/sku/120506/intel-xeon-platinum-8170-processor-35-75m-cache-2-10-ghz/specifications.html) to obtain the TDP value (a measure of max power consumption), like so:
+Takes as input details about a physical processor, does a lookup against a [database](https://www.intel.com/content/www/us/en/products/sku/120506/intel-xeon-platinum-8170-processor-35-75m-cache-2-10-ghz/specifications.html) to obtain the thermal-design-power value (a measure of max power consumption), like so:

 ```yaml
 observations: